 A financial liability is measured at amortized cost, unless it is required to be measured at FVTPL such as instruments held for trading or derivatives, or the Company opted to measure the liability as FVTPL.
-The Company's accounts payable, due to related parties and liabilities for royalty buy back and land deposits are classified as measured at amortized cost.
+The Company's accounts payable, due to related parties, and liabilities for land deposits are classified as measured at amortized cost.